LouiseWong19/Ticket-Tracker/README.md

 ## Introduction
 A ticket tracker which allows user to keep track of all the tickets the staff members had completed.
 The user is able to add and minus the number of tickets accordingly.

-## Technology Used:
+### Technology Used:
 - React
 - JSX
 - SCSS

-## Design
+### Design
-The design is aimed to be simple and used a lighter colour #F7F6E7 as the background and a darker colour #2b3c4f for the trackers to bring out the contrast.
+The design is aimed to be simple and used a lighter colour `#F7F6E7` as the background and a darker colour `#2B3C4F` for the trackers to bring out the contrast.

-# Description
-##
+## Description
+### App
+The App.jsx included implementation of the component `<EmployeeTile />` and the data file `team.js` is also imported in the App.jsx.

+### Components
+Three components have been created:
+- `Counter`
+- `Employee`
+- `EmployeeTiles`
+The `Counter` component includes a `useState` to create a counter which allows user to press - or + button to decrement or increment the counter by 1.
+The `Employee` component is created to include the employee detail such as name and their role.
+The `EmployeeTiles` component is created to map out the employee ticket tiles with employee details taken from `team.js` data file.